 How to Use Scratch Paper on the MCAT

-Although the rules regarding scratch paper are very stringent, you can still use scratch paper to your advantage during the MCAT.
-It might be worthwhile to write down some formulas or equations you have had trouble remembering in stressful situations on the scratch paper to help remind you about what to use.
+Although the noteboard rules are very stringent, you can still use the noteboard to your advantage during the MCAT.
+It might be worthwhile to write down some formulas or equations you have had trouble remembering in stressful situations on one of the pages to help remind you about what to use.
 During reading comprehension sections, you can write down notes about what the passage is about.
-Knowing what scratch paper is offered on the MCAT can help you come up with a strategy on how to best approach the exam and your time.
+Knowing what is offered on the MCAT can help you come up with a strategy on how to best approach the exam and your time.